-In business etiquette, making a gift can show respect, show commitment and enthusiasm in maintaining relationships, in this case of business.
-Often it happens that the gift is refused three times before being accepted so that it can not be said that a recipient is a greedy person.
+In business etiquette, making a gift can show respect, show commitment, and enthusiasm in maintaining relationships, in this case, business.
+Often it happens that the gift is refused three times before being accepted so it can not be said that a recipient is a greedy person.
 Furthermore, the gift, in most cases, is not opened in the presence of the donor.
 A gift is a sign of respect and the desire to continue a working relationship.
 It is closely linked to the concepts expressed above by Guānxi and Mianzi.
 The gift must be absolutely packaged, but never with black or white paper because they are the colors that represent mourning.
 Avoid if possible references to the number 4, the assonance with the term death is not a good omen.
-If possible to use a reference to a number like 8 (= abundance, wealth, prosperity) instead it would be an excellent signal.
-The Chinese tend to be superstitious, respect this tendency.
+If possible use a reference to a number like 8 (= abundance, wealth, prosperity) instead it would be an excellent signal.
+The Chinese tend to be superstitious and respect this tendency.
 When you give the gift, do it with both hands and declare that it is a “small sign of appreciation”.
 It is very likely that the gift will not be opened in your presence.
-Among the gifts to avoid, however, there are watches, umbrellas, handkerchiefs or white flowers.
+Among the gifts to avoid, however, there are watches, umbrellas, handkerchiefs, or white flowers.
 In China these objects represent death.

 6- SOCIAL FUNCTIONS-SHOW GRATITUDE